 Developed by Webflow Labs, the Figma to Webflow Plugin helps you turn your Figma designs into Webflow CSS and HTML.

 In other words, you can easily copy your designs from Figma and add them to your Webflow projects in the form of responsive flexbox structures.
 Once your design is ready in Webflow, you can start adding content to it with Webflow’s robust CMS and launch the site once it’s ready.

 The plugin supports typography, border, and shadow styles, auto layout, absolute position, images, opacity, linear gradients and background images, and shape and vector SVG conversion.

-Moreover, it has various additional features, including 20+ prebuilt layouts and responsive structures, automatic creation of your style guide, support for vector nodes export s SVGs, 50+ CSS declarations support, and more.
+Moreover, it has various other features, such as more than 20 prebuilt layouts and other responsive structures, automatic creation of your style guide, support for vector nodes export s SVGs, 50+ CSS declarations support, and more.

 Of course, after your design is added to Webflow, there’s still plenty of work to do to make a fully functional and impactful website.
 In other words, Figma to Webflow can speed up some processes, but don’t think of it as a one-click website transformation tool that will automatically build your Webflow site from your Figma designs.